1. Application may be submitted either in writing, or in video (film) format. For further details see points 4 and 5, below.

 - You fill in the Application form in full.

 - Your application is supported by 3 photos.

 5. If you decide to submit your application in video format, make sure that:

-- The video incorporates all the information required by the Application form (doc), including (1) Information about your library (2) Background to the service and the community need (3) Description of the service (4) Results / Community impact.
+- The video incorporates all the information required by the Application form (doc), including (1) Information about your library (2) Background to the training programme (3) Description of the training (4) Results / impact of the training.
 You must study the Application form (doc) carefully for explanations of the information required.

 - The video is less than five minutes in length.